datavaluepeople/airflow-k8-infra/azure/README.md

 You can then apply the helm chart to get the airflow up and running.
 See "Run the helm chart" section.

 Check all the pods are running: `kubectl get pods --namespace airflow-cluster1`

+Once the airflow is up and running you can create the dvpadmin user: `./azure/scripts/airflow-user-init.sh`.
+You will then be able to log in with the set password ($AIRFLOWWEBUSERPASS) and the user `dvpadmin`.

 To delete: `./azure/scripts/cleanup.sh`